Occidental Petroleum: History

-February 1996: The company announced layoffs of 450 people in its chemical division.

-July 1996: The company sold its interest in 3 oilfields in the Congo to the Congolese government for $215 million.

-1997: Occidental paid $3.65 billion to acquire the Elk Hills Oil Field.

-2005: The company and its partner, Liwa, won 8 out of 15 exploration spots on the EPSA-4 auction, making both companies among the first to enter the Libyan market since the United States lifted its embargo on Libya.

-October 2005: The company acquired Vintage Petroleum for $3.8 billion.

-2006: The government of Ecuador seized the company's interest in block 15 of the Amazon Rainforest, forcing the company to take a $306 million after-tax charge.
+In 2006, the government of Ecuador seized the company's interest in block 15 of the Amazon rainforest, forcing the company to take a $306 million after-tax charge.
 In 2016, Ecuador agreed to pay $980 million in restitution to the company, down from the original award of $1.77 billion.
 The agreement was based on a 2012 arbitration award from the International Center for Settlement of Investment Disputes.

-2007: Occidental's compensation policies came under scrutiny after it was announced that Irani received $460 million in compensation in 2006.
+In 2007, Occidental's compensation policies came under scrutiny after it was announced that Irani received $460 million in compensation in 2006.
+In May 2011, Irani retired as CEO after CalSTRS and Relational Investors, two major shareholders, objected to the company's compensation policies for top executives.
+President Stephen I. Chazen was named CEO to replace Irani and in 2013, shareholders ousted Irani as chairman.
+Despite his outlandish compensation, during Irani's tenure, the company grew from a collection of unrelated businesses to one that focuses on oil and gas and the market capitalization of the company went from $5.5 billion to $80 billion.

-2008: The company acquired a 10% stake in Plains All American Pipeline.
-The company also acquired assets from Plains Exploration & Production for $1.3 billion.

-February 2009: The company closed its Louisville OxyVinyl polyvinyl chloride production plant.

-October 2009: The company acquired Citigroup's controversial Phibro energy-trading business, for its net asset value of approximately $250 million.
-The unit was managed by Andrew J. Hall, who received compensation of approximately $100 million per year in 2007 and 2008.
-After the acquisition, the division reported its first losses since the 1990s.
-In 2016, Phibro was wound down and sold.

-December 2010: Occidental acquired shale oil properties in the Williston Basin in North Dakota for $1.4 billion.
+In December 2010, Occidental acquired shale oil properties in the Williston Basin in North Dakota for $1.4 billion.
 These assets, as well as other assets acquired by Oxy in the Williston Basin, were sold in 2015 for $600 million.

-December 2010: The company sold its proven and probable reserves of 393 e6BOE in Argentina to Sinopec, a subsidiary of China Petrochemical Corporation.
-It also acquired properties in South Texas and North Dakota for $3.2 billion.
+The company also sold its proven and probable reserves of 393 e6BOE in Argentina to Sinopec, a subsidiary of China Petrochemical Corporation, and acquired properties in South Texas and North Dakota for $3.2 billion.